lgibelli/singularity-docs/introduction.rst

 -  :ref:`inspect <inspect>` : See labels, run and test scripts, and environment variables

--  :ref:`pull <pull>` : pull an image from Docker or Singularity Hub
+-  :ref:`pull <pull2>` : pull an image from Docker or Singularity Hub

 -  :ref:`run <run>` : Run your image as an executable